What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 Gion District

-Far more common for travellers is to opt for a traditional maiko experience.
-Maiko (geisha in training) are perfect hostesses for a lunch or dinner.
+Far more common for travelers is to opt for a traditional maiko experience.
+Maiko (geisha in training) are perfect hostesses for lunch or dinner.
 They’re masters at entertaining guests with traditional Japanese performances and light-hearted conversation.

 Not interested in paying extra for a more intimate maiko experience?
 Head to Gion Corner on Hanamikoji-dori for one of the nightly cultural shows.